xpack/hello-world-template-xpack/README-MAINTAINER.md

 - select the `develop` branch
 - add a new file to `_posts/hello-world-template-xpack/releases`
 - name the file like `2020-12-19-hello-world-template-xpack-v0-1-0-released.md`
-- name the post like: **xPack hello-world-template-xpack v0.1.1 released**
+- name the post like: **hello-world-template-xpack v0.1.2 released**
 - update the `date:` field with the current date
 - update the GitHub Actions URLs using the actual test pages